IBM-Blockchain-Starter-Kit/api-bootstrap/docs/ingress.md

 ## Apply the Ingress resource

-Once your Ingress yaml file is ready, you can apply it to your cluster with the following command:
+Once your Ingress YAML file is ready, you can apply it to your cluster with the following command:
 ```
 kubectl apply -f <ingress-app-name.yaml> -n <namespace>
 ```
-Replace `<ingress-app-name.yaml>` with your Ingress yaml file and `<namespace>` with the namespace on the Kubernetes cluster where your application is deployed.
+Replace `<ingress-app-name.yaml>` with your Ingress YAML file and `<namespace>` with the namespace on the Kubernetes cluster where your application is deployed.

 ## Additional Resource